kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

 	- cache needs to store two types of data
 		- long to short (for usage when generating short url)
 		- short to long (for usage when query short url)
+	- Which cache eviction policy would best fit our needs?
+LRU
 	- **workflow**:
 		1. get http://bit.ly/1Us49DS
 		2. request sends to web server, check this short url in Memcached and if found, return long url